What You’ll Learn 🛠️

 Initialize with system characteristics

-If Balancing was already done on a particular shaft, and the system characteristic is known, a trial weight run is not necessary once again; the system characteristics parameters can be entered manually instead, to get the correction mass calculated immediately.
+If balancing has already been performed on a particular shaft and the system characteristics are known, a trial weight run is not necessary.
+Instead, the system characteristic parameters can be entered manually to calculate the correction mass immediately.

-This could be used if a shaft is balanced multiple times at a certain interval.
+This approach is useful if a shaft is balanced multiple times at regular intervals.

 The system characteristics describe the relationship between mass and vibration.

-If a previous setup was stored and loaded again, the system characteristic was stored in the balancing visual control, too.
-Now it could be entered manually or RESET ALL VALUES could be pressed.
+If a previous setup was stored and then reloaded, the system characteristics are also retained in the balancing visual control.
+At this point, they can either be entered manually, or the RESET ALL VALUES option can be selected.

 Acceleration to velocity calculation

-In Dewesoft, it is possible to directly integrate from acceleration to velocity in the channel setup.
-Just activate the checkbox, and set the according to filter (recommendation 4th order, 4 Hz).
-Due to the mathematical integration, there is a constant added to the result, which must be filtered out.
-If the filter order is too high and the Low frequency is too low, you can see a slow-moving offset, even if there is no signal at the input! - In this case please adjust the filter properly, use an FFT to check for your lowest interesting frequency.
+In Dewesoft, it is possible to directly integrate acceleration to velocity in the channel setup.
+Simply activate the checkbox and set the appropriate filter (recommended: 4th order, 4 Hz).
+Due to the mathematical integration, a constant is added to the result, which must be filtered out.
+If the filter order is too high or the low-frequency setting is too low, a slow-moving offset may appear, even if there is no input signal.
+In this case, please adjust the filter properly and use an FFT to check for your lowest relevant frequency.

 Removing mass

-Instead of adding the correction masses, mass can be also removed from the rotor (e.g. by grinding).
-You just have to apply it on the opposite side (+ 180°).
+Instead of adding correction masses, mass can also be removed from the rotor (e.g., by grinding).
+You simply need to apply the correction on the opposite side (+180°).

 Analyse the measurement data

-During the whole process, all raw data is stored, see below the orange curve (vibration time domain data) in the overview instrument.
-Additionally, when we reload the data file in Analyse mode we will have angle and mass data of all runs (initial, trial, correction).
+During the entire process, all raw data is stored.
+See the orange curve below (vibration time-domain data) in the overview instrument.
+Additionally, when the data file is reloaded in Analyse mode, we will have the angle and mass data for all runs (initial, trial, and correction).

-As expected, the last run has the smallest amplitude (=less vibrations), which means our rotor has been balanced successfully.
+As expected, the last run has the smallest amplitude (i.e., fewer vibrations), which indicates that our rotor has been successfully balanced.

-The RotorBalancer visual control shows the polar plot with the vectors of each run, in the table you can see the correction masses and angles for each run.
+The RotorBalancer visual control displays the polar plot with the vectors of each run.
+In the table, you can see the correction masses and angles for each run.

 Export widget data

-After we had successfully balanced a rotor and collected the data, you can export the data of all runs.
+After successfully balancing a rotor and collecting the data, you can export the data from all runs.

-Therefore click on the RotorBalancer visual control element to be active, then select Edit Copy to clipboard Widget data.
+To do this, click on the RotorBalancer visual control element to activate it, then select Edit → Copy to Clipboard → Widget Data.

-Then you can paste the data e.g. to Excel, as shown below.
+You can then paste the data, for example, into Excel, as shown below.

 Balancing video

-Please take a look at the following video for an easier understanding of how balancing procedure is done with Dewesoft hardware and software.
+Please watch the following video for a clearer understanding of how the balancing procedure is performed using Dewesoft hardware and software.

 Experimental evaluation of measurement results

-Experimental evaluation of the balance quality requirements is often carried out for mass production applications.
+Experimental evaluation of balance quality requirements is often carried out for mass production applications.
 Tests are commonly performed in situ.
-The permissible residual unbalance is determined by introducing various test unbalances successively in each correction plane, based on the most representative criterion (e.g. vibration, force, noise caused by unbalance).
+The permissible residual unbalance is determined by introducing various test unbalances successively in each correction plane, based on the most representative criterion (e.g., vibration, force, or noise caused by unbalance).

-In two-plane balancing, if no tolerance planes are used, the different effects of unbalances with the same phase angle and of that 180° apart shall be taken into account.
+In two-plane balancing, if no tolerance planes are used, the different effects of unbalances with the same phase angle and those 180° apart must be taken into account.

-In the image below, there is guidance for balance quality grades for rotors in a constant (rigid) state.
+The image below provides guidance on balance quality grades for rotors in a constant (rigid) state.

-In the image below, there are shown permissible residual specific unbalance based on balance quality grade G and service speed n.
-The picture contains generally used areas (service speed and balance quality grade G), based on common experience.
+IIn the image below, the permissible residual specific unbalance is shown based on balance quality grade G and service speed n.
+The figure highlights commonly used areas (service speed and balance quality grade G), based on general experience.

-The white area is the generally used area, based on common experience.
+The white area represents the generally used range, based on common practice.

 Frequently asked questions